 The NCR HCC brings together diverse healthcare organizations within the ten county geographic region to foster communication and coordination.
 This collaborative approach facilitates a more effective and efficient response within the healthcare system, while preserving pre-existing collaborative efforts and maintaining the official command and control structure authorized by state and local emergency management.

 The North Central Region Healthcare Coalition partners with Trailhead Institute, a local non-profit organization which focuses on advancing innovation and collaboration in public and environmental health, to provide fiscal management and oversight.

-The ten-county North Central Region spans roughly 7,000 square miles of both urban and rural geography and has a population of approximately 3.1 million people.
+The ten-county North Central Region spans roughly 7,000 square miles of both urban and rural geography and has a population of just under 3.3 million people.
 Although the region does include a number of mountain and plains communities, it is largely comprised of densely populated metropolitan cities.

 North Central Region Healthcare Coalition Chapters